 - ½ teaspoon garlic powder

-- 1 teaspoon apple cider vinegar optional
+- 1 teaspoon apple cider vinegar or white distilled vinegar

-- ½ to 1 teaspoon kosher salt to taste
+- 1-2 teaspoons kosher salt to taste

 Instructions

 - Close the Instant Pot and be sure the valve is turned to "seal."
 Set to cook on high pressure for 50 minutes.
 Hit manual or pressure cook and use +/- buttons to adjust cook time to 50 minutes.
+Once the cooking time has elapsed, allow pressure to release naturally for at least 15 minutes.

 Equipment Needed